the13fools/gpgpt/README.md

 Welcome to the repository for the wonderful, wonderous, GPGPT!

-# GPGPT: the Geometry Processing General Purpose Toolkit!
+# The General Purpose Geometry Processing Toolkit!

 This is an example project which minimally mixes a maximal number of independently useful libraries.
 Put ur rings together captin planet.